Imam arrested in Kosovo on suspicion of recruiting Islamist fighters

 PRISTINA Police in Kosovo arrested an imam on suspicion of recruiting Kosovars to fight in Iraq and Syria after 40 men were rounded up this week and on Thursday ordered to remain in detention.

-The 30-year-old imam from the eastern town of Gjilan is accused of recruiting for the purpose of terrorism and organizing and participating in a terrorist group.
+The 30-year-old imam from the eastern town of Gjilan is accused of recruiting for the purpose of terrorism and organising and participating in a terrorist group.

 "He is suspected of being one of the main inspirers of jihad," police said in a statement.